Flush-decker destroyers (6 Caldwell, 110 or 111 Wickes and 155 Clemson class ships).

-Twenty-seven Wickes class destroyers were handed over to Royal Navy and RCN in 1940 (plus 3 of early Caldwell class and 20 of the final Clemson class) in order to provide those two navies with desperately needed escorts.
+Twenty-seven Wickes class destroyers were handed over to Royal Navy and RCN in 1940 (plus 3 of the early Caldwell class and 20 of the final Clemson class) in order to provide those two navies with desperately needed escorts.
 A number were lost in the war and the survivors were scrapped 1946-47.

 Users: US Navy, British Royal Navy, Canada.

 |Displacement (full loaded)||1,247 tons|

 |Propulsion||Parsons steam-turbines plus geared cruising turbine or Westinghouse with 2 shafts|